 • Dual-wheel casters

-You should look for chairs that incorporate a range of these features while also sticking to your budget.
-In terms of the chair type, consider your needs in regards to mobility, height, and angle.
+It would be best to look for chairs that incorporate a range of these features while also sticking to your budget.
+Regarding the chair type, consider your mobility, height, and angle needs.

 If you move around a lot, consider a stool or a chair without arms to give you flexibility.
 The leaning stool is a great design for those who want to focus on posture and more active sitting positions.